-We have already filled two teams, and we are looking for a total of 4 to 6 teams this winter.
+We have already filled three teams for 2017, and we are looking for a total of 8 teams this winter.
 You can sign up individually and be guaranteed to play with your friends or teammates if you prefer!
 Box lacrosse is fun!
 But it is also the best way to prepare for your spring season!!
 Quickly hone your skills while conditioning.

 Thunderbird Lacrosse is offering girls indoor box lacrosse starting in December!!!
 Box lacrosse is considered by many college and high school coaches to be the “best” way to prepare for the upcoming spring season.
-We offer 8 games in 4 weekends (plus a make-up weekend) for only $165.00 per player!
-You may also register as a team for $1400.00.
+We offer 8 games in 4 weekends (plus a make-up weekend) for only $175.00* per player or $1,200 per team! *